meerapatelmd/metathesaurus/README.md

   -Unzip downloaded file
   -Unzip mmys.zip and move unzipped contents into root folder -Execute shell script either from terminal or using the open_metamorphysis function using the path to run_mac.sh as the argument
   -Install UMLS Metamorphysis (current configurations are all English vocabularies available).
-Time estimations for installation are approximately 45-1 hour, but this is dependent on the configurations chosen.
+Time estimations for installation are approximately 45 minutes-1 hour, but this is dependent on the configurations chosen.
   -The user designated destination directory will have the following directory tree:
                 a. original_version_folder > LEX, NET, and META subfolders
                 b.
 RRF files
                 c.
 Etc... files

+## Related Packages
+I wrote a querying package called "metaorite" that can be downloaded at patelm9/metaorite that aids in mapping using Metathesaurus.

 ## NOTES
 The MySQL5.6 loading scripts that come packaged with the Metathesaurus have historically run errors and scripts modeled after OHDI's Vocabulary5.0 are used instead (found in shell/)